vdtdg/CryptoMarketDataCollector/README.md

 1. Set the Market you want to analyze.
 2. Set the list of coins you want to analyze in that market.
 3. Set the intervals of data that you want.

+In terminal change CD into the directory holding requirements.txt file.

+Enter the command "pip install -r requirements.txt"

+This will install the required libraries for using this application.

+Finally, CD into BittrexDataCollector and run python app.py

+Enjoy working with your data.